dixsonhuie/dih-k8s-training-labs/lab-northbound-k8s-ingress/README.md

 Services managed by the ingress resource only support web (http/https) traffic.
 This technique is one way to use the existing LoadBalancer service of the ingress controller without having to provision an additional LoadBalancer service.

+See: [Exposing TCP and UDP Services](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/)  from the kubernetes github documentation.

 If time permits, you can continue to the next steps.
 Otherwise, please skip to the section Teardown.

 ## 1 Remove previous ingress controller